How do container deposit schemes work?

 With this vast scale of plastic bottle production and consumption, how can we prevent and reduce the negative impacts that beverage container waste has on the planet?
 How can we recycle and reuse this material effectively, and how can society motivate people to return their used bottles and cans for recycling in the first place?

 An increasingly popular, but far from new, solution is container deposit schemes.
-These programs achieve up to 40% higher collection rates for plastic, aluminium and glass beverage containers than other collection methods.
-In fact, TOMRA’s reverse vending machines for container collection – which operate in more than 40 markets with container deposit systems, for both refillable and non-refillable containers – received 35 billion used beverage containers across 82,000 installations worldwide in 2017 alone.
+These programs achieve up to 40% higher collection rates than other collection methods for plastic, aluminum and glass beverage containers.
+In fact, TOMRA’s reverse vending machines for container collection – which operate in more than 40 markets with container deposit systems, for both refillable and non-refillable containers – received over 40 billion used beverage containers across 84,000 installations worldwide in 2019 alone.

 Here’s a simple guide to deposit return systems and why they are so successful for recycling used containers.